-- 41. Tier 2 Capital includes other components of capital that, to varying degrees, fall short of the quality of Tier 1 Capital but nonetheless contribute to the overall strength of an ADI and its capacity to absorb losses. - 42.
-Tier 2 Capital consists of: - (a) instruments issued by the ADI at Level 1 that meet: - (i) the criteria for inclusion in Tier 2 Capital set out in Attachment G to this Prudential Standard; and - (ii) the requirements for loss absorption at the point of non-viability set out in Attachment H to this Prudential Standard; - (b) instruments issued by a fully consolidated subsidiary of the Level 2 group or a fully consolidated holding company that heads a Level 2 group, and held by third parties (calculated in accordance with Attachment C to this Prudential Standard) where: - (i) the instruments would, if issued by the ADI, meet the criteria in Attachment G to this Prudential Standard: - (ii) the instruments meet the requirements for loss absorption at the point of non-viability set out in Attachment H to this Prudential Standard; - (c) subject to paragraphs 43 and 44 of this Prudential Standard, provisions held against non-defaulted exposures that represent a purely forward-looking amount for future losses that are, presently unidentified, unless APRA determines otherwise; and - (d) regulatory adjustments applied in the calculation of Tier 2 Capital in accordance with Attachment D to this Prudential Standard. - 43.
-For the purposes of paragraph 42(c) of this Prudential Standard, provisions may be included in Tier 2 Capital gross of tax effects up to the following limits: - (a) for an ADI using the Standardised Approach to credit risk: a maximum of 1.25 per cent of total credit risk-weighted assets calculated under
+- 40.39.
+Tier 2 Capital includes other components of capital that, to varying degrees, fall short of the quality of Common Equity Tier 1 Capital but nonetheless contribute to the overall strength of an ADI and its capacity to absorb losses. - 41.40.
+Tier 2 Capital consists of: - (a) instruments issued by the ADI at Level 1 that meet: - (i) the criteria for inclusion in Tier 2 Capital set out in Attachment GE to this Prudential Standard; and - (ii) the requirements for loss absorption at the point of non-viability set out in Attachment HF to this Prudential Standard; - (b) instruments issued by a fully consolidated subsidiary of the Level 2 group or a fully consolidated holding company that heads a Level 2 group, and held by third parties (calculated in accordance with Attachment C to this Prudential Standard) where: - (i) the instruments would, if issued by the ADI, meet the criteria in Attachment GE to this Prudential Standard; - (ii) the instruments meet the requirements for loss absorption at the point of non-viability set out in Attachment HF to this Prudential Standard; - (c) subject to paragraphs 414143 and 424244 of this Prudential Standard, provisions held against non-defaulted exposures that represent a purely forward-looking amount for future losses that are, presently unidentified, unless APRA determines otherwise; and - (d) regulatory adjustments applied in the calculation of Tier 2 Capital in accordance with Attachment D to this Prudential Standard. - 42.41.
+For the purposes of paragraph 40(c)40(e)42(e) of this Prudential Standard, provisions may be included in Tier 2 Capital gross of tax effects up to the following limits: